-When you wish to have solar inverters in your home, you need to consider the several factors like the types, efficiency, battery life, power rating, and finally the price.
-Go ahead and read how these factors greatly helps you to decide the right one and also helps in improving the performance of the inverter.
+When you wish to have solar inverters in your home, you need to consider several factors like the types, efficiency, battery life, power rating, and finally the price.
+Go ahead and read how these factors greatly help you to decide the right one and also helps in improving the performance of the inverter.

 There are 3 main types of solar inverters depending on the output they produce.

 An inverter must be able to meet two power requirements – peak power/surge power and typical power.
 Surge power is the maximum amount of power that an inverter can supply for a short period of time.
 This surge is required for staring up appliances with electric motors such as pumps and refrigerators.
 Typical power is the power that an inverter can supply on a steady rate.
 Typical power is much less than surge power.
-An inverter with power rating of 50 watts is good enough for home use.
+An inverter with a power rating of 50 watts is good enough for home use.

 4. Power Rating

 Solar inverters come in different power ratings ranging from 50 watts to 50000 watts but a household seldom needs more than 11000 watts power.
 Almost all standard solar inverters come in 50 to 5000 watts range.

 It is best to choose a solar inverter that comes with good safety features that protect the components against overload, lightning surges, etc.

 The battery life of an inverter explains how long the device can run using the power supply.
 In other words, it can be illustrated as the number of cycles it runs or charges the inverter till its end.
 It is usually expressed in milli-ampere per hour (mah).

 My personal advice is to have inverters with long battery life as it saves a lot of power due to the usage of high-end material like lithium-ion, nickel- hydride, etc.

 Manufacturer’s warranty is another important thing that you should look into before buying a solar inverter.
 If the product you wish to have or like is from a reputed brand and offers very good warranty services (say.. years), then you can opt for it without any delay.